kunci115/CONVO-AGENT-BOOK-APPOINMENT/README.md

     ```

 ### Server and Console UI
-- **Simple Server**: Wrap your agent in a simple web server exposing a `/chat` POST endpoint.
+- **Simple Server**: The agent is wrapped by endpoint `/chat` POST method.
 This endpoint will always receive the latest message.
-Refer to `api.yml` for the API definition.

-- **Console UI**: Provide a console loop that allows a user to chat with your agent and book an appointment.
+- **Console UI**: Providing console UI for added feature client test

 ## Usage